LIFE INSURANCE

 RENTED – For a set period of time and for a set price, you can rent an amount of insurance that provides financial security for the period of time that you rent this coverage.
 If you fail to pay the rent, the life insurance coverage ceases.

-Over time this cost advantage is eliminated and term insurance over time becomes the most expensive coverage.
+This cost advantage is eliminated and term insurance becomes the most expensive coverage.
 In essence the escalating price eventually makes this coverage unaffordable and is consequently cancelled.

 However, if you are a young family with small children, mortgage obligations and other significant bills, encumbering your family with these responsibilities upon your death can ruin them.
-For relatively small amounts of money, these burdens can be eliminated with the stroke of a pen.
+For relatively small amounts of money and the simple stroke of a pen, inexpensive term insurance can unburden your loved ones and give them a feeling of security.

 Still Curious?